ASSORTED

 begin in small and often hidden ways.

-Seeds need the darkness, isolation and cover of the earth in order to germinate.
+Seeds need the darkness, isolation and cover of the

-Therefore, for something to begin small, hidden, anonymous, is an advantage.
+Therefore, for something to begin small, hidden, anonymous,

 It means it can develop away from publicity.